Scout Law games are a versatile way to help teach and reinforce the points of the Law to Cub Scouts. They're great for gathering activities!

 The dealer will then continue to deal the cards one at a time.
-When the second point of the Scout Law is dealt, the boys will try to slap it first.
+When the second point of the Scout Law is dealt, the kids will try to slap it first.

-Unlike regular slapjack, the boys will only take the top card that is the second point of the scout law.
+Unlike regular slapjack, the Scouts will only take the top card that is the second point of the scout law.

 Play continues with each point of the Scout Law.
-The boy who collects the most points of the Scout Law wins.
+The Cub Scout who collects the most points of the Scout Law wins.

-To make the game a bit more challenging for older boys, have them keep up with which point of the Scout Law they’re going for.
+To make the game a bit more challenging for older kids, have them keep up with which point of the Scout Law they're going for.

 Scout Law Vanishing Card

-Give the boys a few seconds to look at all of the cards then have the boys close their eyes.
+Give the kids a few seconds to look at all of the cards then have them close their eyes.
 A den chief or parent will then remove one of the cards.
-Instruct the boys to open their eyes and try to figure out which card was removed.
+Instruct the Scouts to open their eyes and try to figure out which card was removed.

 This can be done over and over again.
-To make it a little more difficult, you can move the cards around while the boys have their eyes closed.
+To make it a little more difficult, you can move the cards around while the kids have their eyes closed.